shopmonkeyus/eds/README.md

 All commands require a valid Shopmonkey API key.
 You can specify the key using the command line `--api-key` option or set the environment variable `SM_APIKEY`.
 Be careful to safeguard this key as it is like a password and will grant any user access to your protected data.

-The target destination is configured using the `--url` option.
-The provider that is selected is based on the scheme/protocol part of the URL.
-The following providers are supported:
+The target driver is configured using the `--url` option.
+The driver that is selected is based on the scheme/protocol part of the URL.
+The following drivers are supported:

 - **mysql** - used to stream data into a MySQL database
 - **postgres** - used to stream data into a PostgreSQL database
 - **snowflake** - used to stream data into a Snowflake database
 - **s3** - used to stream data into a S3 compatible cloud storage (AWS, Google Cloud, Minio, etc)
 - **kafka** - used to stream data into a Kafka topic
+- **eventhub** - used to stream data to Microsoft Azure [EventHub](https://azure.microsoft.com/en-us/products/event-hubs)

-> Not all provider's currently support importing data
+> Not all driver's currently support importing data

-You can get a list of providers with example URL patterns by running the following:
+You can get a list of drivers with example URL patterns by running the following:

 ```
 ./eds-server server help
 ```

-You can get specific help for a provider with the following:
+You can get specific help for a driver with the following:

 ```
-./eds-server server help [provider]
+./eds-server server help [driver]
 ```

 Such as: